 Table A-1 presents a DOD summary of Aegis BMD flight tests since January 2002.
-As shown in the table, DOD states that since January 2002, the Aegis BMD system has achieved 29 successful exo-atmospheric intercepts in 37 attempts using the SM-3 missile (including 3 successful intercepts in 4 attempts by Japanese Aegis ships, and one successful intercept in one attempt using the Aegis Ashore system), and 6 successful endo-atmospheric intercepts in 6 attempts using the SM-2 Block IV missile and the SM-6 Dual I missile, making for a combined total of 35 successful intercepts in 43 attempts.
+As shown in the table, DOD states that since January 2002, the Aegis BMD system has achieved 29 successful exo-atmospheric intercepts in 37 attempts using the SM-3 missile (including 3 successful intercepts in 4 attempts by Japanese Aegis ships, and one successful intercept in one attempt using the Aegis Ashore system), and 7 successful endo-atmospheric intercepts in 7 attempts using the SM-2 Block IV and SM-6 missiles, making for a combined total of 36 successful intercepts in 44 attempts.

-In addition, on February 20, 2008, a BMD-capable Aegis cruiser operating northwest of Hawaii used a modified version of the Aegis BMD system to shoot down an inoperable U.S. surveillance satellite that was in a deteriorating orbit.
-Including this intercept in the count increases the totals to 30 successful exo-atmospheric intercepts in 38 attempts using the SM-3 missile, and 36 successful exo- and endo-atmospheric intercepts in 44 attempts using both SM-3 and SM-2 Block IV missiles.
+In addition, on February 20, 2008, a BMD-capable Aegis cruiser operating northwest of Hawaii used a modified version of the Aegis BMD system with the SM-3 missile to shoot down an inoperable U.S. surveillance satellite that was in a deteriorating orbit.
+40 Including this intercept in the count increases the totals to 30 successful exo-atmospheric intercepts in 38 attempts using the SM-3 missile, and 37 successful exo- and endo-atmospheric intercepts in 45 attempts using SM-3, SM-2 Block IV, and SM-6 missiles.